Princeton-CDH/htr2hpc/DEVELOPERNOTES.md

 ## Running Tests

-Running tests alone doesn't require eScriptorium installed.
+Running unit tests does not require eScriptorium or its dependencies to be installed.

 Install htr2hpc with dev dependencies (which include test dependencies), then run: